G12 Country Regulations of Assisted Reproductive Technologies

 Belgium’s key laws pertaining to ART are the Law on Research into Embryos In Vitro 2002 and the Law on Medically Assisted Reproduction and the Disposition of Supernumerary Embryos and Gametes 2007.
 These laws prohibit reproductive cloning, the creation of embryos for research purposes, non-medical sex selection or treatment for eugenic purposes, and the creation of chimeras or hybrid embryos.

 As of 2003, ART is completely covered by Belgium’s national health plan.
-This insurance provides up to 6 cycles of ART for women under the age of 42.
-Women over 42 years are ineligible for coverage.
+This insurance provides up to 6 cycles of ART for women ages 42 and under.
+Women 43 years and over are ineligible for coverage.
 This coverage comes with strict limits on the number of embryos transferred per cycle, limiting the number of embryos transferred to a maximum of 2 for women under the age of 36 and a maximum of three for women under the age of 40.

 Canada’s Assisted Human Reproduction Act (2004) created the Assisted Human Reproduction Agency of Canada (AHRA) responsible for administering and enforcing the AHR act and its regulations.
 This Act prohibits reproductive and research cloning, the creation of IVF embryos for purposes other than reproduction or reproduction research, non-medical sex selection, germline modification, the creation of a chimera or hybrid embryo, commercial surrogacy, and the commercial trading of human eggs, sperm and embryos.
 This Act also establishes a series of principles related to ART including the provision that “the health and well-being of children born through the application of assisted human reproductive technologies must be given priority in all decisions respecting their use” and that “the health and well-being of women must be protected in the application of these technologies.”
 These principles also discourage discrimination against persons seeking to use ART on the basis of their sexual orientation or marital status and they discourage the use of ART for commercial ends due to its exploitative nature.